 The ESN is often perceived as a Social Intranet that replaces the Intranet and the Enterprise Extranet 1.0 such as Sharepoint or Drupal.
 However, it should not be confused with a "professional network" such as Linkedin, which is a networking platform only (ESN is a corporate communication tool above all).
 Almost 80% of large companies have implemented a ESN.

 How do Enterprise Social Networks work?

 An Enterprise Social Network is a computer program hosted in a public cloud (datacenter) or a private cloud (internal managed servers) and accessible via a web browser.
-The ESN is made up of an applicative ecosystem that includes the internal communication functionalities found in social networks such as Facebook, Linkedin, Twitter (content sharing, likes, comments, user profile, instant messaging) with collaborative tools (document sharing, skills research, task management, project management, ideation, knowledge management).
+It is made up of an applicative ecosystem that includes the internal communication features that are found in social networks such as Facebook, Linkedin, Twitter (content sharing, likes, comments, user profile, instant messaging) with collaborative tools (document sharing, skills research, task management, project management, ideation, knowledge management).

 The deployment of a ESN in a company is a cultural upheaval because this tool modifies interactions between individuals.
 This is why companies use external consultants to facilitate the adoption of the collaborative platform.
 Deploying a ESN also involves a phase of customization of the platform to adapt it to the information system and business processes (e.g. validation procedures) like any other web project of this type.

-What are the functionalities of an enterprise social network?
+What are the features of an enterprise social network?

-The functionalities of ESNs aim to develop collaborative work and digital communication in a unified and strategic way:
+The features of an Enterprise Social Network are designed to develop collaborative work and digital communication in a unified and strategic way: